aditya-saurabh-IBM/testCaseGenerator/README.md

 ## Overview
 **TestCaseGenerator** is an automated test framework built with **Java, TestNG, Cucumber, and Maven**.
-It generates and executes API test cases using CSV test definitions derived from **Swagger/OpenAPI specs**.
+It generates and executes API test cases using CSV test definitions derived from **Swagger**.

 The framework automates the following steps:
 1. **Test Data Generation**
    - Using a prompt to ChatGPT:
      ```
-     You are a test developer given a swagger file.
-     Develop me all the test data for the services within the swagger file...
+     you are a test developer given a swagger file develop me all the test data for the services within the swagger file write test details in csv file with following columns - HTTP method, test case name, endpoint ,payload, expected status code consider all the boundary conditions while giving the test data example: if the type is number consider negative , positive, 0 and very large number if it is a string consider giving empty, null, large String value, string with leading / trailing spaces consider parameter name as well while generating test values.
+Also give value of the field as parameter and note directly value for example  if we have {partner{id: "${partnerID}",name: "${partnerName}"}, for valid value give fieldName followed by valid value like for valid partnerName partnerNameValidValue, for long string give as {longString} like this follow everywhere.

+     Additional Considerations Empty Strings and Null Values: It's important to test how the system handles empty strings ("") and null values, as these are common edge cases.
+Code Intelligence Maximum Allowed Lengths: If the system has a maximum allowed string length (e.g., 255 characters), test strings at lengths of 254, 255, and 256 characters to ensure proper handling and give parameter as ${256Characters} and so on.
+Special Characters and Whitespace: Include tests with strings that contain special characters, whitespace, or escape sequences to verify that the system processes them correctly.

+     Make all value of field as parameter in format ${...} also do refer to the webmethods B2B documentation for better test cases
      ```
    - This generates a CSV file (`partner_user_v3.csv`, etc.) with test cases:
      - HTTP Method